 These utterly breathtaking wholecut shoes by Paul Parkman are a true work of art.
 Featuring rare side-laces, their hand-painted finish is simply mesmerising with notes of green, yellow and brown.
 Even if you’re not a fan of the style, you can’t help but admire the craftsmanship.

-While we believe that Beckett Simonon offers better value for money (especially at only $20 more with our BU20 code), these are excellent mid-priced wholecuts indeed.
+While we believe that Beckett Simonon offers better value for money, the Massimo Matteo Ponte Vecchio Oxford Wholecuts is an excellent option in its own right.
 Very classic and simple in design, they exude all the hallmarks of a wholecut shoe.

 If you’re looking for a formal wholecut that truly stands out, check out this more understated approach by Paul Parkman.
 Featuring some subtle perfing around the throat and leather-wrap laces, they’re truly stunning to admire.
 The snipped toe adds a flare of elegance and these would work nicely with a sharply-cut tux.

 A wholecut shoe is defined as a shoe that uses a single piece of leather for the upper.
-Most commonly they are made as low-cut shoes, but there are high-end makers who craft wholecut chukkas and chelseas as well.
+Most commonly, they are made as low-cut shoes, but there are high-end makers who craft wholecut chukkas and Chelsea boots as well.

 They’re available ready-to-wear or bespoke and in a wide variety of colors and materials, and are generally more expensive than an oxford that’s otherwise the same.

-Technically, a wholecut is a style of oxford because it utilizes a closed-throat lacing system.
-Basically, they’re oxfords made from one piece of leather.
+Technically, a wholecut is a style of oxford shoe because it utilizes a closed-throat lacing system.
+Basically, wholecut shoes are oxfords made from one piece of leather.

 It’s possible to find wholecut shoes with broguing details and other decoration, though one could make the argument that this defeats the purpose of a wholecut, whose lines are supposed to be ultra-clean and sleek.